 When a warrant has been issued following a probation violation, you will still have an opportunity to fight the charges.
 If a prosecutor proves that you committed a willful violation of your probation or community control, you could be subject to the sentence for the original charge for which you were placed on probation.
 This could potentially lead to years in prison if the matter is not handled properly.

 Once a warrant is signed for your arrest, you are required to surrender yourself to the jail.
 Mr. Foley will file a motion for in-court surrender on your violation of probation.
 This motion is a request to the judge for a court date without first surrendering you to the jail.
 Granting of this motion is at the discretion of the judge, however, if granted, it will not be necessary for you to surrender to the jail prior to the court date.
 This is particularly important when it normally takes days or weeks to get a court date on a VOP in Palm Beach County.
 The Palm Beach Law Firm of Roger P. Foley will make every effort to prevent clients from spending time incarcerated.

 A court hearing will be held following an arrest or probation violation.
 The experienced criminal defense lawyers from The Law Offices of Roger P. Foley can aggressively defend you at this hearing and will take the necessary steps to attempt to have your probation or community control terms reinstated.
-The firm offers a free initial consultation; call today to discuss your case!
+The firm offers a free 20 minute phone consultation; call today to discuss your case!

 For the Florida Statute chapter regarding probation violations, see §948, Fla.
 Stat.
 (2009).